Chiral and isospin breaking in the two-flavor Schwinger Model: Introduction

-In the case of non-degenerate fermion masses, the bosonised theory shows that there is no isospin breaking in the strong coupling limit~\cite{Coleman:1976uz}.
+In the case of nondegenerate fermion masses, the bosonized theory shows that there is no isospin breaking in the strong coupling limit~\cite{Coleman:1976uz}.
 This fact has been recently revisited in Ref.~\cite{Georgi:2020jik} and explained in terms of the phenomenon of conformal coalescence in unparticle physics~\cite{Georgi:2007ek}.
-The concept of {\it automatic fine-tunning} is introduced: isospin symmetry breaking at the Lagrangian level leads to effective isospin symmetry in the low-energy spectrum up to {\it exponentially suppressed} corrections.
+The concept of ``automatic fine-tuning'' is introduced: isospin symmetry breaking at the Lagrangian level leads to effective isospin symmetry in the low-energy spectrum up to {\it exponentially suppressed} corrections.
 No analytical prediction exists for isospin breaking corrections, since they vanish in the strong coupling limit.

-A few numerical studies of the lattice discretised $N_f=2$ model can be found in the literature \cite{Dilger:1995pi,Gattringer:1999gt,Gutsfeld:1999pu,Castellanos:2022vic,Funcke:2023lli,Itou:2023img,Castellanos:2023rdw,Chreim:2023tvs,Chreim:2023vmf}, however no conclusive comparison with the exact predictions of the strong coupling limit versus the semiclassical ones has been obtained.
+A few numerical studies of the lattice discretized $N_f=2$ model can be found in the literature \cite{Dilger:1995pi,Gattringer:1999gt,Gutsfeld:1999pu,Castellanos:2022vic,Funcke:2023lli,Itou:2023img,Castellanos:2023rdw,Chreim:2023tvs,Chreim:2023vmf}, however no conclusive comparison with the exact predictions of the strong coupling limit versus the semiclassical ones has been obtained.
 In fact, recent works have reported deviations from the exact predictions \cite{Castellanos:2023rdw}.
 The first study of isospin breaking corrections was done recently~\cite{Chreim:2023vmf, Chreim:2023tvs} with inconclusive results.

-In this work we present the result of a new numerical study of the lattice $N_f=2$ Schwinger model with Wilson fermions.
+In this work we present the result of a new numerical study\footnote{The code used for the simulations and analysis can be found at \url{https://github.com/dalbandea/LFTU1.jl}~\cite{https://doi.org/10.5281/zenodo.15051400} and \url{https://github.com/dalbandea/LFTsAnaTools.jl} .} of the lattice $N_f=2$ Schwinger model with Wilson fermions.
 In the degenerate case, we study the pseudoscalar meson masses, the axial current and pseudoscalar density matrix elements as a function of the fermion masses, and compare them with the semiclassical and exact predictions in the strong coupling limit.
-We also study isospin breaking corrections in the spectrum in the presence of non-degenerate fermion masses.
-Furthermore, we introduce a low-energy effective theory based on a non-linear sigma model with a dilaton field that correctly reproduces the exact results, and gives a parameter-free prediction for the isospin breaking corrections in the pseudoscalar meson spectrum.
+We also study isospin breaking corrections in the spectrum in the presence of nondegenerate fermion masses.
+Furthermore, we introduce a low-energy effective theory based on a nonlinear $\sigma$ model with a dilaton field that correctly reproduces the exact results and gives a parameter-free prediction for the isospin breaking corrections in the pseudoscalar meson spectrum.
 We compare this prediction to our numerical results and discuss the relation of our findings with the concept of automatic fine-tuning.